ddeconde/dotfiles/bin/README.md

 - Pay for software of quality (paying for open source software is best).
 - Only use maintained software.

+N.B.
+These setup instructions represent one particular compromise between security/privacy and accessibility/usability, thus they produce some notable inconveniences not present in some defaults for this software and at the same time are quite unsuitably insecure for high risk threat models.

 The steps below were tested on **OS X Mountain Lion**.